 The Mohawk Trail State Forest Campground are reservations only (but Mohawk Trail State Forest camping is currently closed because of Covid).
 There are two sizes for the Mohawk Trail State Forest cabins.

-As noted elsewhere in this article, prices for Mohawk Trail State Forest camping is significantly cheaper and determined by your car’s license plate.
+As noted elsewhere in this article, prices for Mohawk Trail State Forest camping is significantly cheaper for state residents and determined by your car’s license plate.

 Beartown State Forest Massachusetts